alperozisik/oci-azure-interconnect/RevOpp3.md

 ## Storyboard

+## Storyboard

 A global enterprise has its customer-facing or business-critical applications running on Microsoft Azure (using services such as Azure App Service, AKS, or Virtual Machines).
-These applications require robust, high-performance, and highly available Oracle database services—which are provisioned on Oracle Cloud Infrastructure (OCI).
+These applications require robust, high-performance, and highly available Oracle database services provisioned on Oracle Cloud Infrastructure (OCI).
 The application tier on Azure connects directly to the database tier on OCI over a secure, dedicated, low-latency Interconnect (Azure ExpressRoute + OCI FastConnect).
-This "split stack" architecture allows organizations to take advantage of best-in-class Azure application development, scalability, and user experience, while leveraging Oracle's industry-leading database technologies (such as Autonomous Database, Exadata, or RAC) on OCI.
+This "split stack" architecture leverages best-in-class Azure application development and user experience, while benefiting from Oracle's database technologies on OCI.

-**Typical Use Cases:**
+## Typical Use Cases
 - Modern web or mobile apps on Azure, with Oracle DB backend on OCI
 - Large-scale business applications or custom middleware requiring Oracle DB features not available natively on Azure
 - Seamless lift-and-shift or modernization projects where applications migrate to Azure, but databases remain (or are upgraded) on OCI

-**Key business outcomes:**
+## Key Business Outcomes
 - Best of both clouds: Azure for application innovation, OCI for database performance & compliance
 - Consistent low-latency connectivity (ExpressRoute + FastConnect)
 - Simplified migration path for enterprise apps